Weighted Interval Scheduling (with Dynamic Programming and Memoization)

 Perfect, let's continue.

 The solution is actually simple: Every time we find the optimal weight for a sequence from time 0 to some job, let's store it in an array.
+Then, every time we call OPT(j) for some job j, we first check if it has already been solved by looking in the array.

 This act of storing results in a table to prevent needless recalculations is called memoization.